 All vehicles must be registered with Campus Safety.
 Unregistered vehicles that are parked on campus may be ticketed or towed at the owner's expense at any time.
-Permits are available 24 hrs/day 7 days/week.
-Students and employees who wish to register for a permit must complete the parking permit application process via my.gcc.edu.
+Permits are available 24 hrs/ day 7 days/week via the Parking Permit Application on https://mygcc.edu/ICS.